 Peugeot e-2008 interior & comfort

 The Peugeot’s angular dashboard is great, with a nice combination of metal-finish switches and dense-feeling fabrics and plastics making it nice to look and to use.
 In all but entry-level cars, you also get digital dials with a 3D effect that makes the speed pop out more from the rest of the screen information, so it's easier to read at a glance.
-While this sounds fussy, it works well in the context of Peugeot's technology-focused dashboard.
+This has been lifted from the e-208, and while it sounds fussy, it works well in the context of Peugeot's technology-focused dashboard.

 Peugeot e-2008 dashboard